 - Violating the terms of a behavioural contract or sanction.

 - Avoiding or refusing to comply with meeting requests.
-Students who fail to respond to repeated meeting requests risk having their residence room lock disabled (at the student’s expense) until the student appears for a meeting.
+Students who fail to respond to repeated meeting requests risk having their residence room lock disabled (at the student’s expense) until such time the student appears for a meeting.

 No Guest Periods: Students are not permitted to have any non-Brock residence guests during the following time periods:

 - Welcome Week – From Move In Day until the following Monday